Staff & Board

 Finance and Business Director

 Allison grew up in southeast Tennessee and is proud to call it her home.
 She received her undergraduate degree from the University of Tennessee Knoxville and received her Master of Public Administration, Nonprofit Management from the University of Tennessee Chattanooga.
-She has over ten years of experience working and volunteering in the nonprofit sector.
-When she is not keeping the books for TRGT, you can find her loving on animals, wildcrafting, sewing, learning to take advantage of all mother nature provides, and laughing with her sweet little boy, Will.
+She has over 15 years of experience working and volunteering in the nonprofit sector.
+When she is not at work, you can find her stalking birds, attempting a new yoga pose, trying to stay upright on the water, volunteering in equine therapy, or going on trail adventures with her son, Will and their dog Teddy Bear.

 Austin Young